Categorical E-Graphs for Lambda Calculi: Closed E-Hypergraphs

-\section{Closed E-hypergraphs}
+\section{Closed E-Hypergraphs}

-Prior work of~\cite{ghica2024equivalencehypergraphsegraphsmonoidal} introduced a notion of \textit{e-hypergraph} --- a combinatorial representation of morphism terms for free semilattice-enriched symmetric monoidal category with a modified notion of DPOI rewriting to make it sound and complete for equalities between morphism terms.
-The semilattice enrichment structure was encoded using hierarchical edges in a hypergraph following the approach of a well-established body of literature on hierarchical hypergraphs~\cite{plump:hierarchical-graphs, montanari:gs-lambda, palacz:hierarchical-transform, Gaducci:hierarchical-graphs, Ghica:hierarchical, fscd}.
-The first work in \textit{loc. cit.}, in particular, introduced a combinatorial representation of closed $\Sigma$-terms (without enrichment).
-Notably, the laws of a semilattice enrichment in~\cite{ghica2024equivalencehypergraphsegraphsmonoidal} and the laws of Definition~\ref{def:closed} in~\cite{fscd} were not absorbed by the combinatorial representation and instead were implemented on top as structural DPOI rewrites.
+Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} introduced \emph{e-hypergraphs} --- a combinatorial representation of morphism terms for free symmetric monoidal $\catname{SLat}$-categories with a modified notion of DPOI rewriting to make it sound and complete for equalities between morphism terms.
+The $\catname{SLat}$-enrichment structure was encoded using hierarchical hyperedges in a hypergraph following the approach of a well-established body of literature on hierarchical hypergraphs~\cite{plump:hierarchical-graphs, montanari:gs-lambda, palacz:hierarchical-transform, Gaducci:hierarchical-graphs, Ghica:hierarchical, fscd}.
+The last work in loc.\ cit.\ introduced a combinatorial representation of closed $\Sigma$-terms (without enrichment).
+Notably, the laws of a $\catname{SLat}$-enrichment used by Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting} and the laws of~\autoref{def:closed}~\cite{fscd} were not absorbed by the combinatorial representation and instead were implemented on top as structural DPOI rewrites.

-We follow an analogous approach by combining combinatorial representations of~\cite{fscd} and~\cite{ghica2024equivalencehypergraphsegraphsmonoidal}.
-We next extend the definition of e-hypergraphs for $\catname{SLat}$-enriched symmetric monoidal categories~\cite{ghica2024equivalencehypergraphsegraphsmonoidal} to accommodate new structure brought by closedness, and when evoking a term `e-hypergraph' we will mean the structure defined as follows.
+We follow an analogous approach by combining combinatorial representations of Alvarez-Picallo et al.~\cite{fscd} and Tiurin et al.~\cite{tiurin2025equivalencehypergraphsdporewriting}.
+We next extend the definition of e-hypergraphs for symmetric monoidal $\catname{SLat}$-categories~\cite{tiurin2025equivalencehypergraphsdporewriting} to accommodate new structure brought by closure.